heymeepo/morpeh.entity-converter/README.md

 ## Usage

-Since GameObjects are used as configurations for future entities, they are only needed in the editor, so they should be tagged as "EditorOnly".```ConvertToEntity``` sets this tag by default.
+Since GameObjects are used as configurations for future entities, they are only needed in the editor.
+Therefore, they should be tagged as "EditorOnly." ```ConvertToEntity``` sets this tag by default.

 **```ConvertToEntity```** is a MonoBehaviour class that you need to attach to each GameObject in the (prefab/scene object) hierarchy that you want to convert into an entity.

+In prefabs, it can be attached to any objects, but it must also be on the root object.
+For scene objects, there are no specific restrictions — it can be placed on any GameObject you need.

 **```PrefabBakedDataAsset```**  is a ScriptableObject that is placed in ```ConvertToEntity``` root object.
 It is a serialized representation of your entity hierarchy based on baked GameObjects, and will be used at runtime.